dashingsoft/pyarmor/docs/reference/errors.rst

        2. try it again it may works.

+   * -
+     - Protection Exception
+     - If using :option:`--assert-call` or :option:`assert-import`, check section `Filter assert function and import` in the :doc:`../tutorial/advanced`, ignore those problem functions and modules by the traceback.

 **Error messages reported by Python interpreter**

 Generally they are not pyarmor issues.
 Please consult Python documentation or google error message to fix them.